He (letter): Arabic hāʾ

 The hāʾ suffix appended to a verb represents a masculine object (e.g. يَقْرَأُھُ, yaqraʾuhu, 'he reads it').

 The feminine form of this construction is in both cases ـهَا -hā.

+Variants

 In Nastaʿlīq the letter has a variant, gol he, with its own particular shapes.
 As Urdu and other languages of Pakistan are usually written in Nastaʿlīq, they normally employ this variant, which is given an independent code point (U+06C1) for compatibility:

 For aspiration and breathy voice Urdu and other languages of Pakistan use the medial (in Nastaliq script) or initial (in Naskh script) form of hāʾ, called in Urdu do cashmī he ('two-eyed he'):

 Several Turkic languages of Central Asia like Uyghur as well as Kurdish also use this letter for fricative //.

 Arabic ae

 Many Turkic languages of Central Asia like Uyghur as well as Kurdish use the modification of the letter for front vowels // or //.
 This has its own code point (U+06D5).
 To distinguish it from Arabic hāʾ /h/ the letter lacks its initial and medial forms: